Art composition might sound like something very theoric and boring, especially when all you want to do is have fun and relax while drawing.

 Our brains seem to be very into this ratio, so it will feel attracted to it and that will show on our works.

-If you want to see the Golden Ratio in action, Leonardo Da Vinci is your place to go.
+Leonardo Da Vinci is your place to go if you want to see the Golden Ratio in action.
 The Mona Lisa, for example, is always very popular!

 The Rule of Thirds

-Just like the Golden Spiral, it is a guideline to create your composition.
+Just like the Golden Spiral, the rule of thirds is a guideline to create your composition.

 I find this one easier to work with, as it’s also less complicated to build.
 Simply put, it is a grid, made of two vertical lines and two horizontal ones.
 This creates nine proportional boxes.